OfficeChromatography/autoTLC-LC-MS/README.md

 autoTLC-LC-MS interface is a new autosampler for LC-MS.

-Additionally, the formerly used [OC_manager software](https://github.com/OfficeChromatography/OC_manager) was trimmed by deleting files and folders not used for autoTLC-MS2 and by updating the scripts, now called [TLC-MS_manager](https://github.com/OfficeChromatography/TLC-MS_manager).
+Additionally, the formerly used [OC_manager software](https://github.com/OfficeChromatography/OC_manager) was trimmed by deleting files and folders not used for autoTLCMS and by updating the scripts, now called [TLC-MS_manager](https://github.com/OfficeChromatography/TLC-MS_manager).

 ## Construction Set